HotCk-ProMax/NewsNER/README.md

 Run "run.py" to complete the task.
 You can enter each script to modify the save path or change the number of news crawled.
 Specify the script to be run in "run.py".

 The classifier is from [BBC-Dataset-News-Classification](https://github.com/suraj-deshmukh/BBC-Dataset-News-Classification) and image detection is from [onestage_grounding](https://github.com/TransformersWsz/onestage_grounding).

+If there are enough resources and time, theoretically, you can obtain a high-quality and large-scale English dataset for cross-domain multimodal named entity extraction.
+If you are in urgent need of the CMNER dataset, you can also use this project to quickly generate a small-scale emergency dataset.